-So it comes as something of a pleasant surprise to hear the organiser – Steve Parr – recently announce that he as going to bring back the UKGE for 2018.
+So it came as something of a pleasant surprise to hear the organiser – Steve Parr – announce back in May that he as going to bring back the UKGE for 2018.

 For those who may not know, Steve Parr has been one of the original ‘founding fathers’ of enduro racing in the UK and had always enjoyed a great reputation for putting on a good race.
 Even in the troubled 2015 series, the races were overwhelmingly well-received and enjoyed by the racers.

 The return of Parr came after an online campaign dubbed #bringbackparr.
 This campaign hoped to bring Parr back into the enduro race-organising scene, no doubt partly inspired by the attempts of other enduro series organisers all went awry.

 It’s clearly not easy to put on a national series of enduro races.
 The format is arguably much more demanding than other races formats due to rights of way conflicts, sheer mileage of terrain covered, multiple timing equipment required and marshal numbers required etc.

 Anyway, the #bringpbackparr campaign appears to have worked.

 So far we know that the intention is for the 2018 UKGE format to be the same as in years gone by.
 So that should be five rounds, all around the UK, practice and seeding on Saturdays, racing on Sundays, five timed stages per venue.